aragon/nest/grants/Bastet/Design.md

 # Design

-Bastet consists of three components:
+Bastet consists of four components:

 1. Bastet - The standalone application for OSX/Win/\*nix
-2. An Electron UI for interacting with Bastet
+    1. Provides the main UX
+    2. Mainly an administrative interface
+2. Bastet Key Signer - where the secrets are handled
+    1. Eventual support for any external key signer (see discussions in ethereum/signer on gitter)
+    1. Able to run on separate hardware or offline
+3. Bastet Dapp Proxy - The piece that enables the permissioning of Dapps to networks, accounts, and eth apis
-3. A thing browser extension for DApp compatibility
+4. A thin browser extension for DApp workflows and backwards compatibility

+The goal will is to enable flexibility in where and how the components are run.
+They can be run with a single command on one machine for basic usage, or run separately with varing degrees of isolation.
+This enables users to customize to their sercurity v. simplicity tradeoff point.

 #### High-level Diagram: